GITIKA2504/project2/README.md

 # new project

-This project was created from local system.Created by Gitika saini
+This project was created from local system. created by Gitika saini .